-- Impacts estimated for CWSs designed using Network N3 are shown in the plots in Fig. 5, which provides results similar 5 to those in Fig. 2 for Network N1.
-The results for Network N3 are more consistent than those for Network N1, with impacts generally increasing with increasing level of skeletonization.
-The plots in Fig. 6 give the ratio of impacts for transplanted and non-transplanted designs for Network N3.
-The ratios are generally larger than those for Network N1 (Fig. 3) when 10 or 25 sensors are used.
+(Fig. 3) when 10 or 25 sensors are used.
 (Note the difference between the vertical scales used in Figs. 3 and 6.)
-When designed and evaluated using the skeletonized network models for Network N3, the results for designs with 10 or 25 sensors underestimate by a factor of two to - 10 eight times the impacts expected if the design were used in the actual network, a larger underestimate than for Network N1.
-For five sensors, the underestimate can be as much as a factor of two.
-As is the case for Network N1, the percentage reductions in impacts at larger dose levels achieved using the transplanted CWS designs are generally considerably less than those obtained using designs developed using the original network model, as shown in Fig. 7. - The relative performance of the transplanted worst- and mean-case CWS designs for Networks N1 and N3 is summarized 15 in Table 3.
-Performance is relative to the performance of a CWS designed to minimize worst-case impacts using the original 15 network model.
-For several dose levels, the table gives the range (maximum and minimum values) in the ratios of worst-case 17 impacts obtained with the transplanted design to the worst-case impacts obtained with the original worst-case design, as well 18 as the median value of the ratio.
-The results shown for each network and dose level are based on the nine ratios determined 19 using three sensor set sizes and three levels of skeletonization.
-For example, for the 1.0 mg dose level for Network N1 and the - 20 transplanted worst-case design, the minimum value of the ratio of worst-case impacts obtained with the transplanted worst-case design to the impact obtained with the original worst case design is 1.3.
+When designed and evaluated using the skeletonized network models for Network N3, the results for designs with 10 or 25 sensors underestimate by a factor of 2 to 8 times the impacts expected if the design were used in the actual network, a larger underestimate than for Network N1.
+For five sensors, the underestimate can be as much as a factor of 2.
+As is the case for Network N1, the percentage reductions in impacts at larger dose levels achieved using the transplanted CWS designs are generally considerably less than those obtained using designs developed using the original network model, as shown in Fig. 7.

+The relative performance of the transplanted worst- and mean-case CWS designs for Networks N1 and N3 is summarized in Table 3.
+Performance is relative to the performance of a CWS designed to minimize worst-case impacts using the original network model.
+For several dose levels, the table gives the range (maximum and minimum values) in the ratios of worst-case impacts obtained with the transplanted design to the worst-case impacts obtained with the original worst-case design, as well as the median value of the ratio.
+The results shown for each network and dose level are based on the nine ratios determined using three sensor set sizes and three levels of skeletonization.
+For example, for the 1.0 mg dose level for Network N1 and the transplanted worst-case design, the minimum value of the ratio of worst-case impacts obtained with the transplanted worst-case design to the impact obtained with the original worst case design is 1.3.
 The largest value of the ratio is 1.5 and the median for the nine ratios is 1.4.

 The results in Table 3 indicate that for Networks N1 and N3 the relative performance of the transplanted worst-case designs generally becomes poorer when the dose level is smaller than 1.0 mg.
 In particular, the median and maximum values of the ratios for the two networks generally increase when the dose level decreases below 1.0 mg.
-The maximum ratios are generally considerably larger for Network N3 than for Network N1, indicating that the relative performance of the transplanted designs is network dependent.
-Note that although the relative performance of the transplanted designs is poorer at smaller dose levels, the reduction in impacts, both percentage wise and in absolute terms is considerably better at smaller dose levels than at 1.0 mg.
+The maximum ratios are generally considerably larger for Network N3 than for Network N1, indicating that the relative performance of the transplanted designs is network-dependent.
+Note that al-though the relative performance of the transplanted designs is poorer at smaller dose levels, the reduction in impacts, both percentagewise and in absolute terms, is considerably better at smaller dose levels than at 1.0 mg.

-The results in Table 3 also show that the relative performance of the transplanted mean-case designs deteriorates when the dose level decrease below 1.0 mg.
+The results in Table 3 also show that the relative performance of the transplanted mean-case designs deteriorates when the dose level decreases below 1.0 mg.
 The results in the table show that the relative worst-case performance of the transplanted mean-case designs is generally similar to the relative worst-case performance of the transplanted worst-case designs: the ratios for the transplanted mean-case designs are generally similar to the corresponding ratios for the transplanted worst-case designs.